 Most of us take a lot of photos at Christmas.
 There are photos of trimming the tree, hanging up stockings, unwrapping gifts, etc. Here are some ideas for photos that you might not always think of:

-One good way to get photos you might not usually get would be to give each of the members of the family a disposable camera the day after Thanksgiving.
-Instruct them to take photos of their favorite things about Christmas or things that make Christmas special to them.
+One good way to get photos you might not usually get would be to get your children involved.
+Give stickers or some small gift when they remind you of a photo that you might have missed.
+Also let them select photos of their favorite things about Christmas or things that make Christmas special to them.

 (JaniceDK, updated by Denny Davis)